ArjanCodes/examples/context_manager/README.md

 ):
     do_stuff(s, f, db) # ugh
 ```

-But of course this only works if you can create the resources at the same time, which isn't possible if there are dependencies between the resources.

 I hope you enjoyed this video.
 If you did, give it a like and consider subscribing to my channel if you want to learn more about software design and development.
 Thanks for watching, take care, and see you soon.